 SHOOTING SCRIPT by Chris Green

-The headline came as a shock to Catherine Larsson.
-Gunned Down in Downing Street, it said.
-It was accompanied on the front page of The Independent that Matt was reading by a grainy picture of the Prime Minister clutching his shoulder.
+The headline on the front page of The Independent, Shot Down in Downing Street came as a shock to Catherine Larsson.
+It was accompanied by a grainy picture of the Prime Minister clutching his shoulder.
 A trail of blood appeared to be trickling down his white shirt.
-Unaware that he was being scrutinised, Matt continued to turn the pages.
+Unaware that he was being scrutinised, Matt continued to turn the pages of his paper.
 PM Fighting for his Life, was emblazoned across the centre spread.
 This was big, big news.
 Assassination attempts on British Prime Ministers were unheard of.
 Why had it gone unnoticed?
 Catherine had heard nothing about the shooting on the news when she drove in to work, it was not reported in her tabloid, and curiously, no one in the office had mentioned it during the morning.
 Yet a story of this magnitude would be something that spread like norovirus.
 It ticked all the boxes for good newspaper copy, bad news, head of state, bloodshed and closeness to home.
-Even in these days of apathy towards politicians, this was something you would expect everyone to be talking about.
+This was something you would expect everyone to be talking about.

 Having only been briefly introduced to Matt earlier in the day, Catherine was a little nervous of him.
-His having possession of the newspaper with the dramatic headline seemed to give him extra charisma.
-It somehow made him more unapproachable.
+His having possession of the newspaper with the dramatic headline seemed to give him extra charisma but also made him more unapproachable.
 She occupied herself with some desk tidying while she weighed up the situation.
-She was about to ask Matt for a look at the paper, when he had finished, or at least get him to clarify what was going on, but at that moment a call came in.
+She was about to ask Matt for a look at the paper, or at least get him to clarify what was going on, but at that moment a call came in.
 When she had finished on the phone, Matt was nowhere to be seen.
 She had not noticed him leave.
 Having just started at Total Eclipse Events Management a week ago, Catherine was still finding her feet.
-She could not remember what position Matt held, in fact had no idea where she might find him, or even if he worked here at all.
+She could not remember what position Matt held or where she might find him.
 She had never seen him around before.
 Perhaps he was just a visitor.
-She looked around for her colleague Maddie who had introduced them, but now Maddie had vanished too.
+She looked around for her colleague Maddie who had introduced them but now Maddie had vanished too.

 Since starting at Total Eclipse, Catherine had begun to take her lunch at Gino’s, a small café around the corner from the office and down a side street.
 Here she could listen to jazz, enjoy a baguette and a cappuccino and generally chill out.
 She felt that it was important to put all work thoughts out of her head for a spell, so she usually went alone.
 She put in her order and took a seat.
 Miles Davis was playing It Ain’t Necessarily So.
-Catherine preferred ‘cool jazz’ and ‘modal jazz’ to the more recent ‘acid jazz’.
 Miles was one of her particular favourites.
 She loved the melodic style of the muted trumpet and the way his quintet filled in the harmonies.

 While she was waiting for her order, as she looked around at the jazz posters that hung on the walls, she noticed that Gino’s offered a range of newspapers.
 Curious once more, Catherine scrutinised them one by one for any news of the assassination attempt.
-To her puzzlement and alarm, none of them carried the story, not even the Independent, which instead led on the earthquake in the Middle East, with a feel-good picture of the Duke and Duchess of Cambridge in Australia on the right hand side of the page for balance.
+To her puzzlement and alarm, none of them carried the story, not even the Independent, which instead led on the earthquake in the Middle East, with a feel-good picture of the Duke and Duchess of Cambridge in Australia on the right-hand side of the page for balance.
 Catherine was not comfortable with things she could not explain.
-They made her head spin and gave here a feeling of nausea in the stomach.
-She did not touch her mushroom risotto.
+They made her head spin and gave her a feeling of nausea in the stomach.
+She did not touch her baguette.

-As Catherine was getting into her Micra at 5 o clock, she noticed a black BMW leaving the car park.
+As Catherine was getting into her Micra at 5 o’clock, she noticed a black BMW leaving the car park.
 Although the windows were heavily tinted, behind the wheel was a large shadowy figure.
 As he sped off, she noted the registration.
-It was a 65 plate with the first two letter area code being LK.
-A 65 plate!!
-But this was 2014.
+It was a 68 plate with the first two letter area code being LK.
+A 68 plate!!
+But this was 2017.
 The plate would not be due for another year or so.
-She experienced that feeling of nausea again, like she was slipping away.
+She experienced that feeling of nausea again like she was slipping away.

-‘Stanmore, London,’ said Devinder, in response to Catherine’s question about the origin of the plate.
-She had phoned him on her hands free while waiting for the temporary traffic lights to change at the St Georges junction.
-‘But 65 is impossible.
+‘Stanmore, London,’ said Devinder, in response to Catherine’s question about the plate’s origin.
+She had phoned him on her hands-free while waiting for the temporary traffic lights to change at the St Georges junction.
+‘But 68 is impossible.
 You must have misread it.’

 ‘It is easily done,’ he countered.